-Assertions allow you to specify expected data in the response for a request in a test.
+Assertions allow you to specify expected data in the response to a request made in a test run.
 When a test is run, the outcome is determined by whether or not all the assertions pass.
 If any assertion fails, the test fails.
-Assertions can be made against response header values, status code, response time/size, and content.
+Assertions can be made against response header values, status code, response time/size, and content (like JSON or XML).

 You can define zero or more assertions for any request in a test.
 The response data from the original request and the result of the last run are provided below the assertion editor for reference.